SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 In Singapore running contests attract participants from across the entire socio-economic spectrum, demonstrating a general interest of the population in competition, social gathering and standardized testing of personal achievements.
 Furthermore, the commercialisation of wearable, real-time activity trackers – which are perfectly suitable for monitoring aerobic exercises and cyclic movements – has only accelerated the gradual shift towards this competitive and standardized individual sporting activity.
 The craze around these running events also gives the impression that in Singapore there is some level of prestige and status attached to running, embodying the admirable traits of individuality, physical health and resilience.

 Some local residents use their local track and field stadia in the nearby HDB-public housing estates – for instance, in the Bedok sports complex – to get fit for the upcoming running events on weekends.

 With little sun exposure and air temperatures of less than 30°C the early evening is the most suitable time of the day to go for a run in one of the nearby large city parks, such as the Bedok Reservoir Park (for more information on climate conditions in Singapore, please read the chapter ‘ “No Choice” – Sporting in Tropical Climate’).

-Although much of the recreational running activity is concentrated around city parks, track and field stadia and along park connectors, an impressive running movement has been steadily growing in popularity in one of the city’s key locations: Marina Bay, a reclaimed bay area in the southern-central region that attracts large numbers of tourists, is probably the most vivid location in which the pervasiveness of Singapore’s running culture can be experienced.
+Although much of the recreational running activity is concentrated around city parks, track and field stadia and along park connectors, an impressive running movement has been steadily growing in popularity in one of the city’s key locations: Marina Bay, a reclaimed bay area in the southern-central region that attracts large numbers of tourists, is probably the most vivid location in which the omnipresence of Singapore’s running culture can be experienced.
 At dusk large crowds of devoted runners dressed in fashionable athletic clothing and trainers pour into the bay’s promenades.
 The development of the iconic Marina Bay Sands complex, the creation of the futuristic-looking Gardens by the Bay and the expansion of the Financial Business District in the West Bay area have recently led to greater popularity of after-work running (with an activity peak between 6.30 and 7.30pm), turning this panoramic bay area into a local running hub for knowledge and finance workers.